Structure of a Visual Basic Program

 - The Main procedure specifies its behavior with the statement Console.WriteLine(“Hello, World!”)
 WriteLine is a method of the Console class defined in the System namespace.
 This statement causes the message “Hello, World!” to be displayed on the screen.

-Before we start compiling and execute vb.net program, makes sure that you have already installed Microsoft Visual Studio in your computer
+Before we start compiling and executing the vb.net program, make sure that you have already installed Microsoft Visual Studio on your computer.

 Compile & Execute VB.net Program